opconWizard/opcon-docs/docs/notifications/Components.md

         that are defined in Notification Manager are sent to the SMA Notify Handler by way of the database.
-- **Escalation Manager**: Used to configure notification [escalation]{.GeneralEscalatedNotification} groups and rules.
+- **Escalation Manager**: Used to configure notification escalation groups and rules.
 For     more information, refer to [Using Escalation Manager](../Files/UI/Enterprise-Manager/Using-Escalation-Manager.md) in the **Enterprise Manager** online help.
-- **Escalation Acknowledgment**: Used to view [escalations]{.GeneralEscalatedNotificationPlural} and to     acknowledge them.
-For more information, refer to [Using Escalation
+- **Escalation Acknowledgment**: Used to view escalations and to     acknowledge them.
+For more information, refer to [Using Escalation Acknowledgment](../Files/UI/Enterprise-Manager/Using-Escalation-Acknowlegement.md) in the **Enterprise Manager** online help.
-    Acknowledgment](../Files/UI/Enterprise-Manager/Using-Escalation-Acknowlegement.md)
-     in the **Enterprise Manager** online help.